MIT Sloan vs. Berkeley Haas: Which MBA?

 Both programs have comparable salaries of around $140-150,000 on average upon employment with a bonus of around $32,000.
 When it comes to pay, employment rate and placement, both schools provide solid on-ramps to lucrative MBA jobs, as you can see from their employment reports.

 Key aspects of employment are noted in the chart below.
-The most significant differences are in geographic location for career placement: Northeast versus West Coast, which reflects each school’s home base.
+As we shared with FindMBA, the most significant differences are in geographic location for career placement: Northeast versus West Coast, which reflects each school’s home base.
 If you want to work on the West Coast or Silicon Valley, Berkeley has the edge.
 If you want to hang out on the East Coast with access to career opportunities in Cambridge, Boston and New York, among others, MIT Sloan has an advantage.
 Overall, tech and consulting outplacement are similar.

 Interestingly, tech industry placement is near 30% for both programs, which is significantly higher than the tech outplacement of most other M7 programs (compare to HBS at 19%) and aligned with Stanford GSB, which places into tech at a rate of 28%.
 Tech industry placement has grown by about 7% at both programs since one decade ago when it was 20% and 26% for MIT Sloan and Berkeley Haas, respectively.